Langchain vs Langgraph: 2026 Guide

 • Complicated decision-making processes

-• It is used in applications where there are loops or retries
+• Applications where there are loops or retries

 • Long-run processes that are stateful